TITLE 77: PUBLIC HEALTH

 Section 845.210 Procedures for Lead Inspections in Regulated Facilities

-b) Conflict of Interest.
-Lead inspectors and risk assessors conducting lead inspections shall avoid potential conflicts of interest by not being an employee of the client (other than as contracted for the services at hand) or of the lead abatement contractor for the abatement or mitigation project for which clearance is being evaluated.
+b) Lead inspectors and lead risk assessors conducting lead inspections shall avoid potential conflicts of interest by not being an employee of the client (other than as contracted for the services at hand) or of the lead abatement contractor for the lead abatement or lead mitigation project for which final clearance is being evaluated.

-d) Visual Assessment and Property Diagram.
-A visual assessment of the condition of the building, structures, surfaces and/or components to be included in the lead inspection shall be performed prior to environmental sampling.
+d) A visual assessment of the condition of the building, structures, surfaces and components to be included in the lead inspection shall be performed prior to environmental sampling.

-1) A detailed property diagram shall be produced using a systematic labeling system.
+1) A detailed property diagram shall be produced using a consistent labeling system.

 2) A written inventory shall be produced of each testing combination for all interior and exterior room equivalents.

-e) Sampling Locations for Paint.
-When conducting a lead inspection, a lead inspector or risk assessor shall select the following locations according to the USEPA Residential Sampling for Lead: Protocols for Dust and Soil Sampling and HUD Guidelines and shall test the following locations for the presence of a lead bearing substance in accordance with Section 845.200:
+e) When conducting a lead inspection, a lead inspector or lead risk assessor shall select the following locations according to the USEPA Residential Sampling for Lead: Protocols for Dust and Soil Sampling and HUD Guidelines and shall test the following locations for the presence of a lead-bearing substance in accordance with Section 845.200:

-1) Each interior and exterior component that has a distinct painting history, except for components that the lead inspector or risk assessor determines do not contain lead bearing substances.
+1) Each interior and exterior component that has a distinct painting history, except for components that the lead inspector or lead risk assessor determines do not contain lead-bearing substances.

-2) Additional samples for each component that has a distinct painting history in every common area, except for components that the lead inspector or risk assessor determines do not contain lead bearing substances.
+2) Additional samples for each component that has a distinct painting history in every common area, except for components that the lead inspector or lead risk assessor determines do not contain lead-bearing substances.

-1) The name and address of the regulated facility;
+1) The name and complete address of the regulated facility;

-6) Results of the visual inspections, including a narrative description of the regulated facility, including general condition, painted surfaces condition and maintenance practices;
+7) Results of the visual inspections, including a narrative description of the regulated facility, including general condition, surface substrate type, painted surfaces condition, and maintenance practices;

-7) A list of the locations of the lead bearing substances identified.
+8) A list of the locations of the lead-bearing substances identified.
 The list shall be cross-referenced with a basic floor plan drawing of the regulated facility inspected;

-10) A statement that the presence of lead bearing substances shall be disclosed to potential buyers and renters prior to obligation under a sales contract or lease in accordance with Section 845.25, 24 CFR 35 and 40 CFR 745.
-Sample disclosure language can be found in the HUD Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing, Chapter 7.
+11) A statement that the presence of lead-bearing substances shall be disclosed to potential buyers and renters prior to obligation under a sales contract or lease in accordance with Section 845.25 and federal Lead Safe Housing Rule (24 CFR 35) and Lead-Bearing Paint Poisoning Prevention in Certain Residential Structures (40 CFR 745).

-h) The written report required by this Section shall be provided to the owner.
+g) The written report required by this Section shall be provided to the owner, who shall make the report available to any occupant, tenant or parent (in the case of a child care facility).
 A copy of the report shall be maintained by the licensed professional who performed the service in accordance with Section 845.230.